B-Eddie/daily-leetcode/README.md

 - `/setup_channel <channel> [hour] [minute] [difficulty]`: Set the channel, time, and difficulty for daily posts (admin only).
 Time defaults to 9:00 AM, difficulty defaults to random.
 - `/setup_username <username>`: Link your LeetCode username.
-- `/status`: Check if you've solved today's problem.
+- `/status`: Check your solve status (automatically detects new solves).
-- `/mark_solved`: Manually mark today's problem as solved (if automatic detection fails).
+- `/mark_solved`: Manually mark today's problem as solved (fallback for automatic detection).
 - `/today_solvers`: Show who has solved today's problem and their streaks.
 - `/leaderboard`: View the top streaks and active solvers.
 - `/view_config`: View the current daily post configuration.